Async Rust, Part Two: Tasks

 …

-With all that in place, instead of hardcoding the whole task list in main
+With all that in place, instead of hardcoding the whole task list in main, we

 async fn async_main() {